scaleway/terraform-provider-scaleway/docs/resources/rdb_instance.md

 ## Limitations

-The Managed Database product is only compliant with the private network in the default availability zone (AZ). i.e `fr-par-1`, `nl-ams-1`, `pl-waw-1`.
-To know more about check our section [How to connect a PostgreSQL and MySQL Database Instance to a Private Network](https://www.scaleway.com/en/docs/managed-databases/postgresql-and-mysql/how-to/connect-database-private-network/)
+The Managed Database product is only compliant with the private network in the default availability zone (AZ). i.e. `fr-par-1`, `nl-ams-1`, `pl-waw-1`.
+To learn more, read our section [How to connect a PostgreSQL and MySQL Database Instance to a Private Network](https://www.scaleway.com/en/docs/managed-databases/postgresql-and-mysql/how-to/connect-database-private-network/)

 ## Import